Beginner's 4-Step Financial Guide

 Though large financial steps, like setting up a retirement fund or paying off your student debt, may seem a long way off, getting a head start can make all the difference to your financial success in the long run.
-Take a look at these four tips to make the most of your 20s:
+Take a look at these four tips to make the most of your early financial years:

-1. Plan your career path.
 It's OK if your first few jobs are just a means to pay the bills.
-However, by the time you're 30 you should ideally have more than just a job, you should have a career.
+However, in your 30s you should ideally have more than just a job, you should have a career.
 Use your working experiences to figure out what kind of career you want and start planning how to get there.